graue70/ad-blog/README.md

     hugo serve -D --bind "::" --baseURL $(hostname -f)

-Here `-D` enables showing of `draft: true` posts and the `--bind` and `--baseURL` parts ensure that the server is accessible from the web.
+Here `-D` enables showing of `draft: true` posts and the `--bind` and `--baseURL` parts ensure that the server is accessible from other systems.
 These can be left away when viewing on the same computer.

 The above preview only generates the site in-memory, to generate the static HTML run the following command